tonyvx/007x/hr_efficiency/HR_Analysis.md

 ##Regression Analysis

 ###Linear Regression Analysis
-Lets build a model to determine how long an employee will stay using data from __employees who already left__
+Let's build a model to determine how long an employee will stay using data from __employees who already left__

 ####Data